 Word choice issues don’t fit in as grammar or punctuation problems, as they may not be “technically” wrong.
 However, many word choice problems will bore, annoy, or confuse your readers.
 Here is a rundown of the most common issues.

 Writing takes longer than reading.
 Writers often repeat themselves because they don’t realize that a reader will have read the same thing only seconds or minutes beforehand.
 Repetition can also happen when working on a piece, quitting, and picking it up later.

 The easy way to solve this problem is read your story aloud before you post it.
 Don’t just read it in your head—actually read it aloud.
 You might also try word cloud generators or other tools that list the frequency of all the words in your manuscript.

-Do: He walked out of the parlor and crept down the hall.
-He tiptoed through bedroom, past the sleeping rottweilers, and climbed out the window..
+Good: He walked out of the parlor and crept down the hall.
+He tiptoed through bedroom, past the sleeping rottweilers, and climbed out the window.

 This applies to repetitive ideas as well as words.

 Bad: Beneath John’s hat brim, his face bore the creases of long days working in the sun.
 He smiled and grabbed my butt, wrinkles turning his browned face into an aerial view of eastern Utah.
 When I slapped him, his face fell like an old leather handbag full of doorknobs hitting the floor.
 I wasn’t going to take that kind of behavior from any man, much less a man with skin like a crumpled paper bag.